 As Docker containers are immutable, you need to destroy your existing container and build a new one.

-As long as you use the same content directory as the mount source, your data will still be there.
+As long as you use the same content/database directories(or volumes) as before, your data will still be there.

-If you update often, you might want to consider using Portainer to redeploy containers without entering the entire configuration every time.
+If you update often, you might want to consider using docker-compose or Portainer to redeploy containers without entering the entire configuration every time.

 The previous setup gets a working LANraragi container from the Docker Hub, but you can build your own bleeding edge version by executing npm run docker-build